outlandishideas/routemaster/README.md

 # Routemaster WordPress plugin

-Replaces the built-in WordPress routing logic with one defined by url patterns
+Replaces the built-in WordPress routing logic with one defined by URL patterns.

 ## Installation